lexanliving/Deriv/README.md

 # MomentumMaster TF

-A multi-market trend terminal for Deriv with a full read-only **trading-journal cockpit** (the Performance Scope).
-It trades **Up / Down** as **Call / Put** on a selectable market — **Gold by default**, plus major forex pairs and the synthetic 1-second indices — using a higher-timeframe trend strategy: a **15m candle trigger** confirmed by **30m + 1h agreement**, scored across several independent factors with adaptive, **duration-aware** quality gates. **No barriers.** Minute lengths (5 / 15 / 30 / 60).
+A multi-market trend terminal for Deriv with a full read-only trading-journal cockpit (the Performance Scope).
+It trades Up / Down as Call / Put on a selectable market — Gold by default, plus major forex pairs and the synthetic 1-second indices — using a higher-timeframe trend strategy: a candle-close trigger confirmed by 30m + 1h agreement, scored across several independent factors with adaptive, duration-aware quality gates.
+No barriers.
+Minute lengths (5 / 15 / 30 / 60).
 At most 10 trades per day, per tab.

+## Duration-aware trigger

+The trigger candle matches the contract length so timing stays sharp at every duration, while the higher-timeframe confirmation is unchanged:

+- 5m  contract → 5m  candle-close trigger
+- 15m contract → 5m  candle-close trigger
+- 30m contract → 15m candle-close trigger (original edge)
+- 60m contract → 15m candle-close trigger

+Trend confirmation is always 30m + 1h.
+Signals still fire only on a new trigger-candle close.

 ## Two views

-- **Terminal** (`dashboard.py`) — configure account, market, stake plan and selectivity; start/stop the engine; watch a themed **5-minute candlestick chart** (with a tick-sparkline fallback for the first ~30s), the live trend, status, trades, and the **Decision Log** (every 15-minute review, with the market, result and reason of every setup).
+**Terminal (`dashboard.py`)** — configure account, market, stake plan and selectivity; start/stop the engine; watch a themed 5-minute candlestick chart (with a tick-sparkline fallback for the first ~30s), the live trend, status, trades, and the Decision Log (every trigger-candle review, with the market, result and reason of every setup).
 The CSV export lives here.

-- **Performance Scope** (`pages/2_📊_Performance_Scope.py`) — a read-only cockpit
-  with four tabs (Overview / Calendar / Trades / Analytics).
-The Trades tab shows every trade as a full BEFORE/AFTER report (the 10 confluence factors, the entry ADX/RSI/MACD/ATR/close with a plain read, the per-timeframe bias snapshot, and a narrative of *why it was placed* and *why it won or lost*, including MAE/MFE).
+**Performance Scope (`pages/bubbles.py`)** — a read-only cockpit with four tabs (Overview / Calendar / Trades / Analytics).
+The Trades tab shows every trade as a full BEFORE/AFTER report (the 10 confluence factors, the entry ADX/RSI/MACD/ATR/close with a plain read, the per-timeframe bias snapshot, and a narrative of why it was placed and why it won or lost, including MAE/MFE).

-  Switch between the two views with the sidebar or the **← Back to Terminal** button.
+Switch between the two views with the sidebar or the ← Back to Terminal button.
 The Scope reads an append-only archive, so a cleared live log never erases a past day.

 ## How it behaves